IanRFerguson/csc-2025/README.md

 ## Extract + Load

+The extract and load steps are defined in the `src/` directory.
+You can run each component separately if you want to (e.g., `make extract` `make load`), or run the whole pipeline with `make elt`.

 | Source File | Description |
 | --- | --- |
 | `nba_to_gcs` | This code reads raw HTML as a Pandas DataFrame and writes it to GCS |